 Understand

-[edit]Andhra Pradesh has a rich cultural heritage and is known for its rich history, architecture and culture.
+[edit]Andhra Pradesh is known for its rich history, architecture and culture.
 Andhra Pradesh has a variety of tourist attractions including beaches, hills, wildlife, forests and temples.
-Like rest of the Southern India, the culture of Andhra Pradesh is essentially Dravidian, quite different from North India's Sanskrit Hindu culture.
+Like rest of the Southern India, the culture of Andhra Pradesh is essentially Dravidian, quite different from Northern India's Aryan culture.

 Climate